adiprasetya/zNull-Project/README.md

 Only Tools for Advanced user.

-znull.conf default to PUBG MOBILE GLOBAL.
+znull.conf default to PUBG MOBILE LITE.

 Some Tools for PUBG MOBILE
 - Reset Guest